treehouseaustin/team-guidelines/ISSUE_TEMPLATE.md

 * a bulleted list of details that are important to either the persona or the business in order for this feature to deliver value
 * technical implementation or solution architecture, when it is specifically relevant to the feature, can be specified here
+* for a bug, this should outline the expected behavior and actual behavior to define the fix required

 ### How to Demo / Steps to Reproduce [choose one]

 1. these steps represent acceptance criteria for the story: how to demo for features and steps to reproduce for bugs
 2. this should remain free of highly technical instruction when possible so that a non-technical user can follow
 3. for features, it's ideal if the how to demo is written from the perspective of the persona this story has been written for
+4. for bugs, these steps should reliably (if possible) reproduce the bug and serve as acceptance criteria when the bug is fixed

 ### Development Tasks